winterstein/react-game-engine/src/book/chapter2.md

 The important thing when starting school is - Choose carefully where you sit.

-This is a key factor in both your social position and grades.
+This affects both your social position and your grades.
 You want to avoid idiots who'll drag your grades down, and losers who'll follow you around like a bad smell.

 Last year I arrived late and got hit with both -- the hotly uncontested seat between Moron Murphy, and Farty Fraser.